3D Printed Homes: Game Changing Technology

 Insurance For 3D Printed Homes?

 This is a new discussion with no definitive answers yet.
-One thing to consider is that the concrete homes are fire resistant.
+Homeowners insurance plays a large role in the overall affordability of buying a home.
+One thing to consider is that concrete homes are fire resistant.
 In the event the structure is destroyed, the cost of rebuilding may not be as expensive as a traditionally framed home.

 Federal, state, and local building authorities will have to adopt new building codes and inspection procedures for the construction process of 3D real estate in the United States.